-The Foundation is governed by a volunteer Board of Directors.
+The Foundation is governed by the ATU Foundation Board of Directors.
 Designation of membership is done through a selection process.
 The volunteer members of the Foundation Board provide prudent and sound investment management.
-They also work closely with the Office of Development to raise private funds from corporations, foundations, and individuals.
+They also work closely with the Advancement Division to raise funds from corporations, foundations, and individuals.